BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Heavy Dwarf armour, sword, shield and the Arkenstone.*]

-[*Arkenstone — An heirloom that is undoubtedly the most treasured item amongst all those of Durin's folk, the Arkenstone glows as if with an inner light.*]
+[*Arkenstone â€” An heirloom that is undoubtedly the most treasured item amongst all those of Durin's folk, the Arkenstone glows as if with an inner light.*]